Searching

 Edit Items from Search Results

-You can start editing items directly from the Search Results dialog.
-You can do that in one of the following ways:
+You can edit items directly from the Search Results dialog:

-• Select an item and choose Edit in the toolbar.
+• Select an item and click Edit in the toolbar.

-• Right-click an item and select Edit from the drop-down list.
+• Right-click an item and select Edit from the context menu.

 Searching in Different Solutions